CS467-OPM-Site/OPM/backend/README.md

 ##### Request Payload

-Any parameter may be null, in which case that field is deleted.
 To keep the attribute the same, do not include the task attribute in the request payload.

 > ```json
 > {
->     "title": "New Title",
+>     "title": "New Title",                     # Optional - note that a title is mandatory for a task, so no possibility of deleting a title
->     "description": "This is another task!",
+>     "description": "This is another task!",   # Optional, set as empty string to delete
->     "assignedTo": {
->           "username": "username-of-assignee",
->           "userID": 1
->      } or null,
+>     "assignedTo": 1,                          # Optional, ID of the user who it is being assigned to, or -1 to delete
->     "priority": "High",
+>     "priority": "High",                       # Optional, must be one of 'High', 'Medium', 'Low', 'None'
->     "sprintID": 1 or null,
+>     "sprintID": 1,                            # Optional, ID of sprint to change to, or -1 to delete
->     "customFields": [ ... ],
+>     "customFields": [ ... ],                  # Optional, for future implementation
 > }
 > ```